Back

 Notice Period

-In Estonia, the notice period is stipulated by the service that the employee has worked at a single organization as follows:
+The notice period is stipulated by the service length the employee has worked within a single organization as follows:

-Less than one year – 15 days’ notice
+• Less than one year service – 15 days’ notice

-It is also possible to give pay in lieu of notice.
+It is also permitted to to give payment in lieu of notice.

 Severance Pay